Less surgical trauma, less scarring, faster recoveries

 After fibroid removal, Dr. Hessel can reconstruct your uterus.
-Myomectomy surgery is different than hysterectomy surgery because you get to keep your uterus and only the fibroids are removed.
+Myomectomy surgery is different from hysterectomy surgery because you get to keep your uterus and only the fibroids are removed.
 Uterine fibroids treatment is done in a hospital and you will be asleep for the procedure.

 In some cases, you may be able to go home the same day or you may stay overnight to make sure you are recovering properly.

 Early treatment for pre-cancerous cells in the cervix found in abnormal Pap tests can prevent cervical cancer.
 LEEP uses a small wire loop to remove sections of abnormal cells from the cervix and reduce the number of abnormal cells that grow in the future.
 You will not be asleep for the procedure, but your doctor will numb the area before the procedure or give you a sedative to relax you and keep you comfortable.